 If tomato roots sit in standing water, then they can suffer from root rot, and if your plant has a poor root structure then this can lead too... you guessed it - blossom end rot.

-You can also add calcium to your soil if you think this is the root cause of the issue.
+You can add calcium to your soil if you think this is the root cause of the issue.

 Crushed eggshells are a common homemade remedy as they are high in calcium.
 Calcium nitrate fertiliser can be bought and sea shells, crushed and added to the soil can also work.
 Fish blood and bone is an organic fertiliser that again has high calcium levels.
+You can also buy volcanic rock dust which is packed with all kinds of minerals, including calcium.

 Over Feeding With Tomato Food